-The Company, through its operations, is exposed to the potential operational and financial risks associated with Brexit.
+The Company, through its operations, is exposed to the potential operational and financial risks associated with any post-Brexit changes.
 In recognising this risk, the Directors continue to monitor the scope and scale of any potential negative effects and have implemented various actions in mitigation.
-These actions have included stockpiling of essential parts within the -UK to support customer requirements on a timely basis and further investment in the short-term rental fleet in order to ensure that all customer truck requirements are satisfied without delay.
+These actions have historically included stockpiling of essential parts within the UK to support customer requirements on a timely basis and further investment in the short-term rental fleet in order to ensure that all customer truck requirements are satisfied without delay.